CESNET/ofm/comp/uvm/logic_vector_mvb/readme.rst

 Low sequence configuration
 --------------------------

-configuration object `config_sequence` contain one function.
+The configuration object `config_sequence` contains one function.

 =========================  ======================  ======================================================
 Variable                   Type                    Description
 =========================  ======================  ======================================================
-space_size_set(min, max)   [bytes]                 set min and max space between two logic_vector items in mvb transaction.
+space_size_set(min, max)   [bytes]                 Set min and max space between two logic_vector items in a MVB transaction.
 =========================  ======================  ======================================================

 RX Inner sequences
 ------------------------------

-For the RX direction exists one base sequence class "sequence_simple_rx_base" which simplifies creating others sequences.
-It processes the reset signal and exports virtual function create_sequence_item.
-In this function can child create mvb::sequence_item what they like.
+For the RX direction, there is one basic sequence class called "sequence_simple_rx_base", which simplifies creating other sequences.
+It processes the reset signal and exports the create_sequence_item virtual function.
+In this function, a child can create a mvb::sequence_item as they like.

-The environment have three sequences.
-Table below describes them.
-In default RX env runs sequence_lib_rx.
+The environment has three sequences.
+The table below describes them.
+In the default state, the RX env runs sequence_lib_rx.

 ==========================       ======================================================
 Sequence                         Description
 ==========================       ======================================================
-sequence_rand_rx                 base random sequence.
-This sequence is behavioral very variably. sequence_burst_rx                Operate in burst mode. sequence_full_speed_rx           if sequence get data then send them as quicky as possible. sequence_stop_rx                 Sequence dosnt send any data.
-Sumulate no data on interface. sequence_lib_rx                  randomly run pick and run previous sequences
+sequence_rand_rx                 A basic random sequence.
+This sequence behaves very variably. sequence_burst_rx                The sequence sends data in bursts. sequence_full_speed_rx           The sequence gets data and then sends them as quickly as possible. sequence_stop_rx                 This sequence doesn't send any data.
+There are no data on the interface. sequence_lib_rx                  Repetitively Randomly choose one of the sequences above and run it.
 ==========================       ======================================================

-    An example below shows how to change the inner sequence to test maximal throughput.
-Environment run the sequence_full_speed_rx instead of the sequence_lib_rx.
+    The example below shows how to change the inner sequence to test the maximum throughput.
+The environment runs the sequence_full_speed_rx sequence instead of the sequence_lib_rx.

 .. code-block:: systemverilog